 These project schedule compression techniques are commonly used when a project is not on track to meet a deadline.
 Using both fast tracking and crashing simultaneously can expedite your project delivery.

 Though using both techniques together is the best way to expedite project delivery, you can also use only one technique if necessary.
 For example, if you don’t have the budget to hire more team members, project crashing may not be possible.
-Your team may have to resort to working double time or pulling team members from other teams for fast tracking.Read: If you love maximizing team impact, you’ll love resource allocation
+Your team may have to resort to working double time or pulling team members from other teams for fast tracking.Read: If you like maximizing team impact, you’ll love resource allocation

 If you're in a crunch and need to compress your project timeline, here are the basic steps you'll need to take.